-Perthshire offers many opportunities to get out and enjoy the outdoors, to walk, cycle, ride or paddle down rivers or sail around lochs.
+Perthshire offers many opportunities to get out and enjoy the outdoors, to walk, cycle, ride or paddle down rivers and camp overnight.
 The countryside is also a home and workplace to people and wildlife and it is important that we understand our responsibilities and behave in a way which does not cause damage or annoyance to others.

 Rights and responsibilities